Pool Chemicals Explained: A Coffs Harbour Owner's Guide

 - Improve overall water clarity

-They are particularly useful after heavy rainfall or extended hot weather when water chemistry can fluctuate quickly.
+They're particularly useful after heavy rainfall or extended hot weather, when water chemistry can fluctuate quickly — both common occurrences on the Coffs Coast.

 pH Adjusters: Controlling Water Comfort

 pH measures how acidic or alkaline your pool water is.
 Ideally, pool water should sit between 7.2 and 7.6.
-If pH levels move outside this range, chlorine becomes less effective and swimmers may experience discomfort.
+Move outside that range and chlorine becomes less effective, while swimmers may notice discomfort almost immediately.

 Low pH can cause: